sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### Set up the Environment in LaTeX <!-- omit in toc -->

-First thing first, include the following in your preamable
+First thing first, include the following in your preamble

 ```latex
 \usepackage{import}